mxsteini/t3-build/README.md

 You can use it also in other project.
 But you have to setup your directories to this conventions.

-If you wanna get rid of gulp, grunt or webpack in your php-based projects, give the idea a try - you don't need this tools.
+If you wanna get rid of gulp, grunt or webpack in your php-based projects, give the idea a try - yo6u don't need this tools.

 ## Features